 Maintain Formula Consistency

 Layer chickens and chicks are particularly sensitive to changes in their diet.
 Therefore, it is best not to change the feed formula frequently.
-When changing formulas, chickens should be given a transition period of about seven days to gradually adapt to the new diet.
+When changing formulas, give your chickens about a week to adjust to the new feed.

 Advantages of Pellet Feed